zjhmale/desert/README.md

 ## Acknowledgement

-well, this project aims to make developmenting with OCaml projects painless.
-But it is still in early stage, so currently just for self usage.
+well, this project aims to make developing with OCaml projects painless. it is still in early stage, so currently just for self usage.

 ## Usage